hasnainnaeem/End-to-End-Autopilot-Steering-Model/README.md

 #### 2. Better Architecture
 **Deeper Network:**
 One obvious next step is to use deeper network to reduce the MSE.
+Increasing the dataset size is recommended before training.

 **Using Two-stream CNNs along with LSTMs/Transformers:**
 Current CNN model only captures the spatial features from individual frames.